 The Myron “Mike” Marty Arts + Humanities Lectureship is awarded by the Center for the Humanities through the support of a generous donation from the Ralph & Sylvia G. Green Charitable Foundation.
 The 2021 Marty Lecture featured a performance and lecture by the artist Judit Hersko.
 She also ran a workshop with students.

 Drake Faculty undertaking reseach in the humanities offer insights into their current work as the basis for discussion during occasional Friday afternoon meetings.
-For more information contact Jeff Karnicky, Associate Professor, Department of English.
+For more information contact Mary M. McCarthy, Professor of Political Science.

 Faculty teaching courses in the humanities, or courses with a central-humanities related component are invited to adopt a common text annually.
 Nominations for each year's chosen text are due by Board's last meeting of the spring semester.

 The deadline to nominate a book for the following year's Humanities Reads! program is the Friday of Drake Relays.

 Faculty may submit Humanities Reads! nominations for the coming year, with a statement arguing for the campus-wide relevance of the book, via email to the director.
 (If the book is selected, excerpts from the statement may be used in the announcement.)

 For students: the Edward C. Truman Award of $500 is given annually to a Drake undergraduate in the junior year.
 Please follow the link above to review the nomination process.

 For faculty: the Humanities Research Scholar Award offers a robust package of faculty research support over a three-year term.